-We were appointed as auditor by the shareholders on 29 August 1996.
-The period of total uninterrupted engagement is for the 22 financial years ended 31 December 2017.
+We were appointed as auditor by the shareholders on 27 July 1995.
+The period of total uninterrupted engagement is for the 23 financial years ended 31 December 2018.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
 No non-audit services prohibited by that standard were provided.

-Overview

-Materiality: financial statement as a whole £1.01m (201) ts 1% of to 6: £1.05m) otal assets

-Risk of material n nisstatement vs 2016

-Recurring risk Valuation of unquoted ◆ ▶
+Overview Materiality: financial statements as a whole .,,, 7: £1.01m) 2017: 1%) otal Assets Risk of material misstatement vs 2017 Recurring risk Valuation of unquoted investments ◆▶ New risk The impact of uncertainties due to the UK exiting the European Union on our audit New

-2. Key audit matters: our assessment of risks of material misstatement
+2. Key audit matters: including our assessment of risks of material misstatement

-Key audit matters are those matters that, in our professional judgment, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
-We summarise below the key audit matter (unchanged from 2016) in arriving at our audit opinion above, together with our key audit procedures to address that matter and, as required for public interest entities, our results from those procedures.
-This matter was addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on this matter.
+Key audit matters are those matters that, in our professional judgement, were of most significance in the audit of the financial statements and include the most significant assessed risks of material misstatement (whether or not due to fraud) identified by us, including those which had the greatest effect on: the overall audit strategy; the allocation of resources in the audit; and directing the efforts of the engagement team.
+We summarise below the key audit matters in arriving at our audit opinion above, together with our key audit procedures to address those matters and, as required for public interest entities, our results from those procedures.
+These matters were addressed, and our results are based on procedures undertaken, in the context of, and solely for the purpose of, our audit of the financial statements as a whole, and in forming our opinion thereon, and consequently are incidental to that opinion, and we do not provide a separate opinion on these matters.